Booker says he won't make stage at next week's Democratic primary debate

 Booker returns to New Hampshire on Friday, and Demissie said the candidate would spend time in Iowa and Nevada the rest of the month, including kicking off a multi-day bus tour in Iowa next Thursday, hours before the next debate takes place.
 And he announced that the campaign would be spending a half-million dollars to go up with TV commercials on Iowa airwaves.

-Banking on late-deciding voters in the first caucus and first primary state, Demissie said, “I think Iowa voters and New Hampshire voters could deliver a surprise for us”
+Banking on late-deciding voters in the first caucus and first primary state, Demissie said, “I think Iowa voters and New Hampshire voters could deliver a surprise for us.”

 “We’re in this thing, and we’ll fight to the last breath," he vowed.